Manage PKI certificates for a CockroachDB deployment with HashiCorp Vault

 Warning:

-CockroachDB v22.1 is no longer supported.
-For more details, see the Release Support Policy.
+CockroachDB v22.1 is no longer supported as of November 24, 2023.
+For more details, refer to the Release Support Policy.

 This tutorial guides the user through implementing public key infrastructure (PKI) using Vault PKI Secrets Engine for a CockroachDB Self-Hosted cluster deployed in Google Cloud Platform (GCP).